AladinErmel1/Live_Interview_Followup-Questions_V2.0/README.md

 ```

 You can either add `OPENAI_API_KEY` to `.env` or enter your OpenAI API key inside the app.

-## Use on Railway

-1. Open the Railway app URL in Chrome or Edge.
-2. Enter your OpenAI API key in the `OpenAI API key` field and save it.
-If the Railway app owner configured a shared server key, this step is not needed.
-3. Create an interview session with the auditee, process, audit area, objective, and follow-up cadence.
-4. Upload relevant audit evidence before or during the interview.
-5. Start recording.
-The app transcribes the interview and shows 1-2 prioritized follow-up questions at the selected cadence.
-6. Use the live auditor chat to ask questions about the conversation and uploaded evidence.
-7. Download the transcript, audit report, and process map when the interview is complete.

-Use a trusted Railway app URL.
-Browser-entered keys are stored locally in the auditor's browser and sent to the app backend only for AI requests.

 ## What the Internal Audit Interview Assistant V2.0 Supports: